grycap/apricot/README.md

 ![Alt text](docs/images/experiment.png?raw=true "Title")

-Although in some experiments a simple computer fits the experiment requirements, lately more and more experiments needs a significant computer effort that requires a complex infrastructure.
-This infrastructure is usually obtained via private and public cloud providers, however, deploy and configuration steps can involve a significant effort by the researcher and advanced technical knowledge.
-To simplify this step in reproducible research field enter APRICOT.
-As we will see at next sections, APRICOT, using other components, satisfy all the requirements for develop reproducible experiments within a unique environment, Jupyter notebooks.
+APRICOT, using other components, satisfy all the requirements for develop reproducible experiments within a unique environment, Jupyter notebooks.
 The key points for develop reproducible experiments using APRICOT extensions are,

  - Required data must be provided using external storage systems or a notebook with instructions to create it.
 APRICOT has been configured to use OneData as external storage provider.